 3) Get cash back and discounts with Ebates

 Ebates is an online shopping portal that gives you cash back for using it.
 The cool part?
-You don’t even have to do anything other than create an Ebates account and start earning cash back as you shop.
+You don’t even have to do anything other than create an Ebates account and start earning cash back as you shop and even better you can use any further coupons you may have from websites like https://www.raise.com/coupons/home-depot.
 You can even install the Ebates extension in your browser to get reminders when you are on a site where you can earn cash back with Ebates.

 In addition to getting discounts on items you purchase from places like Sears, Kohl’s, JC Penney, Home Depot, Lowe’s and others, you can earn real money by referring your friends to Ebates — $25 for each sign-up.
 You can then use your cash back plus referral cash to get your clothes for free!